 We've always had sexual harassment in the workplace.
 It’s not a new phenomenon.
 What’s become painfully obvious is we are still so confused over what it is, exactly.
-The term sexual misconduct is getting a lot of attention lately.
+The term sexual misconduct is mentioned often.
 Whereas some people may understand it’s the broad term to encompass any unwelcome behavior of a sexual nature, most don’t, which complicates things.
-Headlines, especially the latest ones naming Aziz Ansari have people shaking their heads, for a number of reasons.
+Headlines have people shaking their heads, for a number of reasons.
 I think many people believe sexual misconduct is different from harassment and assault, as in another category altogether.

 As a talent development expert, responsible for developing and facilitating harassment training (among many other things) over the years, I know what harassment is and what will get your ass fired.
 But, I feel a little iffy on how this “misconduct” label factors into the equation.
 I understand the definition, but I’m not sure we’ve explained it, or the specific behaviors and in some cases, the nuances of those behaviors.
 We haven’t really looked at how perceptions might vary between generations, or within genders, or between them, have we?

-When we hear that a man tried to kiss a woman without her permission, is it sexual misconduct if the guy tried to kiss, she said no, and he immediately backed off?
-Or, does it only become sexual misconduct if his lips touch her skin, or she struggles to avoid his mouth by moving her head side to side?
-Men and women try to flirt, kiss, touch, make inappropriate statements and ask for sex often.
+Men and women flirt, kiss, touch, make inappropriate comments and ask for sex often.
 When is it sexual misconduct?
 Where is the line?
-With harassment, the EEOC says the "law doesn’t prohibit simple teasing, offhand comments, or isolated incidents that are not very serious" in other words, it needs to be frequent or severe.
-No matter what we call it, I’m not clear, and I bet you’re not clear either.
+With harassment, the EEOC says the law “doesn’t prohibit simple teasing, offhand comments, or isolated incidents that are not very serious" in other words, it needs to be frequent or severe.
+No matter what we call it you may not be clear.

 As Your Office Mom, I'm recommending that you take control of the situation.
-Here are some things you can do as a young professional or entrepreneur:
+Here is my advice about what to do as a young professional or entrepreneur:

 This is a complex topic.
 In looking back over my career, this is the conversation, the spotlight, the movement we wanted for decades.
 It may not be what we expected, but it’s here.
 And as such, everyone in the workplace has a part to play in facilitating change.